Baba-Yaga-School-of-Magic-and-Wizardry/bookish-waffle/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Basic Issue
-about: All purpose issue template, remove sections as you see fit
+about: All purpose issue template
-title: 'Short Description'
+title: 'Open an issue'
 ---

 # Context